tafaust/terraform-provider-peekaping/docs/index.md

 ### State Management

 The provider uses state as ground truth to handle API inconsistencies, ensuring reliable Terraform operations.

+## Security Considerations

+- The `api_key`, `password`, and `totp_token` arguments are marked as sensitive and will not be displayed in logs
+- Use environment variables for sensitive data in CI/CD pipelines
+- Sensitive data is not stored in Terraform state files
+- API keys provide direct authentication without requiring login credentials

+## Troubleshooting

+### Authentication Issues

+If you encounter authentication errors:

+1. Verify your API key is valid, not expired and does not exceed usage limit
+2. If using email/password, ensure your credentials are correct
+3. If 2FA is enabled, provide the `totp_token` argument
+4. Verify the `endpoint` URL is correct and accessible
+5. Check network connectivity to the Peekaping API

 ## Support